AhmedAliIbrahim/AhmedAliIbrahim/README.md

 ### Hi there 👋
-I use Ruby & React Native to develop Applications.
+I use Ruby & React Native to develop applications.